magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uilayout_concept.md

 ## Implementation details

 The `uiLayout` module is a singleton.
-It returns `function run(nodes, parent, toCache, toMerge)`.

-Where arguments are the following:
+It returns `function run(nodes, parent, toCache, toMerge)`, where arguments are the following:

 * `{array} nodes`: array of configurations of the UI components that we want to initialize
 * `{string} parent`: parent component for that UI components